polypoly-eu/polyPod/polyPod-Android/README.md

 ### Feature loading

-The Pod bundles no Features, but expects them as zipped files in `/sdcard/Android/data/eu.polypoly.pod.android/files/features/` directory.
-On one hand this directory is available from outside, so one can copy some features there using adb tool: `adb push --sync feature.zip /sdcard/Android/data/eu.polypoly.pod.android/files/features/`.
-On the other the Features will be automatically deleted on uninstalling the Pod itself and that will happen quite often during development.
-In the target picture it might be a good idea, but as the platform gets more and more restrictive, it might get a bit painful at times, yet I didn't find a better solution.
+The polyPod already bundles the features it ships with, but it will also load additional feature packages from the `files/features/` on the internal storage.
+You can manually push a feature there by using `adb push` to get it on the device, and `adb shell run-as coop.polypoly.polypod` to copy it into the polyPod's internal files.
+Please note that features will be automatically deleted when the polyPod app is being uninstalled.

-File format is very simple: at the root there needs to be an `index.html` file and any other file in the archive will be addressed using path relative to this `index.html` file.
-That currently means that just zipping od `dist` directory created after building Features will do.
+The file format of features is very simple: at the root there needs to be an `index.html` file and any other file in the archive will be addressed using a path relative to this `index.html` file.

-**Please note:** Loading features this way does currently not work.